jpluimers/GExperts/Documentation/Readme.txt

 CHANGE LOG
 ----------------------
+VERSION 1.33 Beta (September 25, 2008)
+- General: Added beta support for RAD Studio 2009.
+Some of the tools such as the grep search and replace, source code parser (class browser, procedure list, etc.) have only very limited unicode support.
+The Source Export, Code Librarian, and basic editor experts should have full unicode support.
+  Shutdown optimiztions, removal of all known memory leaks, and other minor tweaks.
+- Grep Search: There is a new regular expression engine that supports a large subset of the Perl regular expression syntax, etc.  Grep can now search files in ANSI, UTF-8, and UTF-16 formats in Delphi 2009.
+Note: Grep replace does not fully support unciode yet.
+- Code Proofreader: Should be slightly more accurate with fewer false positive corrections made to your code.
+- Editor Experts: The main menu contains a submenu item for each editor expert now in Delphi 8 or later.
+- Favorite Files: Supports preview of jpg, png, and gif files if the VCL supports it in your IDE version.

 VERSION 1.32 (September 11, 2007)
 - General: Added support for RAD Studio 2007
   GExperts data files are saved under the user's Application Data\GExperts